-At one point the Vancouver crowd was forced to part as an ambulance with lights and sirens activated slowly made its way through the protesters.
-Demonstrators could be heard chanting “lock her up” in relation to provincial health officer Dr. Bonnie Henry.
+At one point, the Vancouver crowd was forced to part as an ambulance with lights and sirens activated slowly made its way through the protesters.
+Demonstrators could be heard chanting “Lock her up!” in reference to provincial health officer Dr. Bonnie Henry.

 A spokesperson for BC Emergency Health Services said it was “slow going” for ambulances in the area, but that it had not had to re-direct any ambulances from hospitals facing protests.

 “There has been some reports of slowdowns as paramedics navigate through heavily congested areas.
 We’re doing our best to arrive as safely as possible at hospital emergency departments around the province,” the spokesperson said.

 Several health-care workers took to social media to express their disgust at the protests.

 Dr. Gareth Eeson, a surgical oncologist at Kelowna General Hospital, posted a video of protestors seen through a window from an operating room.